Messages

 When composing a new SMS or adding a phone number to a group, the phone number field includes a searchable dropdown that finds contacts from three sources:

-Phone numbers in the conversation sidebar and message headers are also automatically resolved to names from your phonebook, CNAM, and caller ID services.
+Phone numbers in the conversation sidebar and message headers are automatically looked up and replaced with names from your phonebook and caller-name services whenever a match is found.

 Sending a Message